LIQNFT/candy-shop/README.md

 Create your Candy Shop [here](https://candy.liqnft.com/my-shop).

-Use code in the /example folder as reference to setup your Candy Shop.
+Use code in the `/example` folder as reference to setup your Candy Shop.

+You can also configure the following:

+* Create a shop with SOL or an SPL token as transaction currency
+* Deposit syrup, a small budget to maintain your shop (e.g. gas fees for on-chain account space allocation)
+* Restrict NFT collections that can be bought and sold on your shop
+* Claim share of transaction fees from your shop

 ```
 const candyShop = new CandyShop(